hegdepavankumar/hegdepavankumar/README.md

 <!--END_SECTION -->

 I have recently set up a Buy Me a Coffee page to help fund the ongoing development and maintenance efforts.
 Your contribution, no matter the size, will go a long way in ensuring the project's continued success.
-If you find value in [Your Project Name] and believe in its mission, I would be grateful for your support.
+If you find value in our Projects and believe in its mission, I would be grateful for your support.

 <a href="https://www.buymeacoffee.com/hegdepavankumar" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-red.png" alt="Buy Me A Coffee" width="150" ></a>